zvallarino/phase-1-arrow-functions/README.md

 ```

 It seems like it wouldn't work, but it does.
 This builds on the syntax of the _function expression_
 just covered.
-The arrow syntax just lets you cut out a some typing.
+The arrow syntax just lets you cut out some typing.

 `add` is the name to which the following _anonymous function_ is assigned, same
 as in the previous section: